 Applicants must demonstrate how their internationally focused work

 and/or volunteer plans will make a difference in the world.

 Open to all students majoring or minoring in the Humanities.

-to themselves and their community.
-Majors/minors that may apply for
+provides to themselves and their community.
+Majors/minors that may apply

 all ethnic studies, and undergraduates in the I-School.

 Isabelle Purnell Education Award